AndrewIngram/django-extra-views/README.rst

 Django Extra Views - The missing class-based generic views for Django
 ========================================================================

-Django-extra-views is a Django app which introduces additional class-based views in order to simplify common design patterns such as those found in the Django admin interface.
+Django-extra-views is a Django package which introduces additional class-based views in order to simplify common design patterns such as those found in the Django admin interface.